 Salmon goes best with little seasoning and cooking so as not to overpower its natural taste.
 Lemon gives a little kick to the combined effect of butter and fish oil.

 This recipe is a complete meal, which has salmon for protein and mashed potatoes for carbohydrates.
 Having a pre-cooked salmon, this is a perfect quick fix for busy people.

 A baked French dish with eggs, cream, and leeks.
-This resembles like a deep dish pizza.
+This resembles a deep-dish pizza.
 Other vegetables can be added such as broccoli and spinach.

 Yes, you can freeze cooked salmon.
 Frozen cooked salmon will last for 3-4 months in the freezer if stored properly.
 Here is how to do it: remove the salmon from the heat, allow it to cool down before putting it in the freezer bag, make sure you push out all of the air while sealing tightly (to avoid freezer burn), store properly, and label the bag with today’s date.